Ken Dillen: Legislator

 He was elected to the Manitoba legislature in the 1973 provincial election, narrowly defeating Progressive Conservative candidate Anna Derby in the northern riding of Thompson.
 He was the province's first Member of the Legislative Assembly of Indigenous background in several years.

 The New Democratic Party won a majority government in this election under Edward Schreyer's leadership.
 Dillen entered the legislature as a government backbencher, serving as Schreyer's legislative assistant.
 He lost to Progressive Conservative candidate Ken MacMaster by 916 votes in the 1977 provincial election.

 Dillen later moved to Saskatchewan and held several positions, including field staff coordinator for the Key Lake Board of Inquiry, overseeing uranium mining operations.
 He was also a member of the Interprovincial Association on Native Employment, the Interprovincial Inland Fisherman's Association, and the Canadian Taxpayers Federation.

 Despite his background in the labour movement and New Democratic Party, Dillen became a supporter of the "right-to-work" movement and an opponent of closed shop unionization.
 In late 2004, he referred to the Saskatchewan NDP as communistic for its efforts to unionize part-time workers.
 He also dismissed the right-wing Saskatchewan Party as "nothing more than disaffected socialists" and cited Milton Friedman's Capitalism and Freedom as representative of his own beliefs.
 Dillen also opposed gun control, the Canadian Wheat Board and the Kyoto Accord, and spoke against efforts by the Ontario government to ban pit bulls.

 In the late 2000s, he was secretary of the Prairie Centre Policy Institute.
-He returned to Manitoba after spending some years in Saskatchewan, and ran for re-election as a Liberal for the Thompson electoral division in 2011, finishing third to New Democratic MLA Steve Ashton and Tory Anita Campbell.
+He returned to Manitoba after spending some years in Saskatchewan, and ran for re-election as a Liberal for the Thompson electoral division in 2011, finishing third to New Democratic MLA Steve Ashton and Tory candidate Anita Campbell.
 Dillen died in Cutler, Ontario on April 20, 2020, nine days shy of his 82nd birthday.